tobspr-games/shapez2-research-visualizer/README.md

-# Shapez 2 Belt Simulation Tool
+# Shapez 2 Belt Research Visualier

-This is a partial port of the Belt Simulation in <a href="https://store.steampowered.com/app/2162800/shapez_2/" target="_blank">Shapez 2</a> in TypeScript, and can be used to both understand and debug the simulation.
+This is a tool to display the <a href="https://store.steampowered.com/app/2162800/shapez_2/" target="_blank">Shapez 2</a> research tree.
 Feel free to report bugs / suggestions / feedback in the <a href="https://discord.com/invite/bvq5uGxW8G" target="_blank">Discord</a>!

 ## Requirements